wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-#### Building the webhook controller
+#### Building the Webhook Controller

 Before making the controller, we're going to need a Repository function to pull specific data from the database.
-So open the `OnCallRepository.php` found within `src/Repository`.
+Open the `OnCallRepository.php` found within `src/Repository`.
 Inside the class below the `__construct()` function, add the new function `findCurrentOnCall` which will find the current user on call.

 ```php
     public function findCurrentOnCall(\Carbon\Carbon $date)